What is FedRAMP Moderate Equivalent and Do You Need It?

 • Pros and cons of becoming FedRAMP equivalent

-• How to spend less to get FedRAMP equivalency faster
+• How to spend less & get FedRAMP equivalency faster

 FedRAMP Authorized vs FedRAMP Equivalent